 Cost of services consists of fees to outsourced service providers for credit monitoring, call center operation, notification mailing, insurance, and other miscellaneous services and internal labor costs.
 Costs incurred for breach service contracts represent fulfillment costs.
 These costs are deferred within capitalized contract costs and recognized in relation to revenue recorded over the combined service and membership terms.
 The remainder of cost of services are expensed as incurred.
-Relevant depreciation and amortization are included in cost of services.
+Relevant depreciation and amortization are included in cost of services on the Condensed Consolidated Statements of Income.